Henry Ian Cusick: Career

 Cusick began his career as a classical theatre actor.
 His first leading roles onstage included Dorian Gray in The Picture of Dorian Gray with Rupert Everett, Hamlet in The Marovitz Hamlet, and Horner in The Country Wife.
 His 1994 performances as Torquato Tasso in the Edinburgh International Festival production of Torquato Tasso, and Creon in the Citizens' Theatre production of Oedipus, earned him a commendation at the 1995 Ian Charleson Awards for outstanding performance by a young actor in a classical theatre role.

 On screen, after appearing in recurring roles in television series such as Casualty and The Book Group, he starred as Jesus Christ in the 2003 film The Visual Bible: The Gospel of John.
 His largest role to date came in 2005 when he was cast as Desmond Hume in the ABC series Lost.
 Originally a recurring guest star in the second season (for which he received an Emmy nomination), Cusick became a member of the main cast from seasons three to six.
 Cusick won the role when, while staying at the home of his friend Brian Cox, he met Cox's next-door neighbor, Carlton Cuse, the executive producer of Lost.
 Cusick stated he believes "a seed (was) planted, because they had been looking for either a Scottish or Irish character."

 He also appeared as Theo Stoller in two episodes of season 5 of 24 and the 2007 film Hitman.
 He stars in the direct-to-DVD film Dead Like Me: Life After Death, a continuation of the cult classic television show of the same name.

 Cusick appeared in two episodes of Law & Order: Special Victims Unit in the twelfth season, playing Erik Weber, a vigilante with a Citizens Organized Against Predators group.
 He was in ABC's Scandal in 2011, but left the following year.

-He also played Trent Marsh in Body of Proof and portrayed Marcus Kane until his character switched bodies with another actor in The 100, which premiered in March 2014.
+He also played Trent Marsh in Body of Proof and portrayed the major character Marcus Kane in The 100, which premiered in March 2014.

 Cusick also directed a short film called Dress, filmed in his home town, Kailua, Hawaii, winning the best short at HIFF and Peace on Earth Film Festival.

 In 2017, Cusick partnered with tech start-up JamBios to promote its reminiscing and memory-sharing social platform.
 He plays the voice of Monty, the digital biographer, and recorded over 200 questions that Monty asks users to help spur their memories.
 Cusick's wife Annie is the curator of the JamBios Memory Gallery.

 Personal life

-Cusick and his wife Annie Cusick Wood are parents to three sons, Eli (born 1994), Lucas (born 1998), and Esau (born 2000) who lives in Edinburgh.
+Cusick and his wife Annie Cusick Wood are parents to three sons; Eli (b.
+1994), Lucas (b.
+1998), and Esau (b.
+2000).